Why Every Filmmaker Needs to Know What Music Does to the Brain Before Choosing Royalty Free Music

 The temporal lobe is our brain's language center, and it's where we process the music we hear.
 Within the temporal lobe, the auditory complex sits just above the ears on each side of the brain.
 The auditory complex helps us distinguish and categorize the different parts of music, including volume, pitch, speed, melody, and rhythm.

 The frontal lobe is where we think, plan, and make decisions.
 It is the key to our personality.
-Music has been shown to improve the performance of the frontal lobe.
+And if you like to have some music on when you study, then you'll be happy to know that listening to music increases the performance of the frontal lobe.

-This area of the brain helps us recall short-term and long-term memories.
+This area of the brain helps us recall short-term and long-term memories, which means it's most famous for how you experience familiar music.
 If you feel a chill of expectation when the Indiana Jones theme starts, or if you can easily sing every lyric to “American Pie,” you have your cerebrum to thank for it.
+(This is also an interesting intersection for music therapy and brain health.)

 Though music has been shown to affect so many different parts of the brain, the key to understanding its emotional resonance with your viewers is right here in the limbic system.
 Let's take a deeper look into this potent part of the brain.